Groin pain can be caused by many different entities, from those

 back pain.
 There is also pain in this area when walking up and

-and then have the patient attempt to lift the leg against resistance.
+With the patient lying down, flex the knee to 10 - 20 degrees.Then have the patient attempt to lift the leg against resistance.

 Pain occurs with iliopsoas tendonitis.
 The motion of hip flexion